 It is also an offence to take or harm a species or habitat if an interim protection order has been declared for that particular species or habitat.
 The maximum penalty is $13,000.
 However, a permit may be issued to a landholder to undertake an activity on land that is subject to a protection order.

-This is the all-important national law - the Environment Protection and Biodiversity Conservation Act 1999 - described in more detail in Chapter 15.
+The Environment Protection and Biodiversity Conservation Act 1999, Australia's primary national law in relation to environmental issues, is described in more detail in Chapter 15.

 An entire ecological community can be listed, as can a ‘critical habitat’ or a ‘key threatening process’.
 Any person can nominate a threatened species, ecological community or a ‘key threatening process’ for listing.